 Puzzle Feeder

 Good mental enrichment through sliding panels and treat rewards.
 Produces real mental fatigue.
-Limitation: doesn’t address prey drive.
+Limitation: does not address prey drive.
 A dog who destroys furniture after doing a puzzle has had their intellect engaged but their drive left unsatisfied.
 Large dogs also figure out most puzzles fast.

 Best for: Rest days, moderate-drive dogs.
 Not for: Primary tool for high-drive dogs or behavioral issues rooted in unmet prey drive.